chocolacula/monad_cpp/README.md

 It's educational project, made with one purpose - teach students Functional Programming.
 `Monad` is one of key concept in Functional Programming and quite usefull in software engineering in general.

-It simplifies **Error** handling an reduce branching by hiding them inside their implementation.
+It simplifies **Error** handling and reduce branching by hiding them inside their implementation.
+And another piece of good news is that the special monadic operator substantially reduces the amount of brackets.
 With **Monads** you can turn this:

 ```c++